MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/upgrade-phones-to-displays.md

 # Upgrade Teams phones to Teams displays

 > [!IMPORTANT]
 > Currently, this feature is available on Lenovo ThinkSmart View phones.
-The information in this article applies only to this phone.
+The information in this article applies only to this phone model.
 We'll be adding support for additional phone models in the future.

 This article gives you an overview of how to upgrade your Teams phones to Teams display devices in the Microsoft Teams admin center.
 Doing this allows the devices to provide a rich experience for your users as Teams display devices.